Español

 For medical questions, we encourage you to review our information with your doctor.

-Chemo is typically part of the treatment for small cell lung cancer (SCLC).
-This is because SCLC has usually already spread by the time it is found , so other treatments such as surgery or radiation therapy would not reach all areas of cancer.
+Chemo travels through the bloodstream and reach most parts of the body.
+It is typically part of the treatment for small cell lung cancer (SCLC).
+This is because SCLC has usually already spread by the time it is found , so treatments such as surgery alone or radiation therapy alone would not reach all areas of cancer.

 Some patients in poor health might not be able to tolerate intense doses of chemo or a combination of drugs.
 But older age by itself is not a reason to avoid chemo.

-Generally, SCLC is treated with combinations of chemo drugs.
+Generally, SCLC is first treated with combinations of chemo drugs.
 The combinations used most often are:

-Chemo drugs for lung cancer are typically given into a vein (IV), either as an injection over a few minutes or as an infusion over a longer period of time.
-This can be done in a doctor’s office, chemotherapy clinic, or in a hospital setting.
+Chemo drugs for lung cancer are typically given into a vein (intravenous [IV]), either as an injection over a few minutes or as an infusion over a longer period of time.
+This can be done in a doctor’s office, chemotherapy clinic, or in a hospital.

-Doctors give chemo in cycles, with each period of treatment followed by a rest period to give you time to recover from the effects of the drugs.
+Doctors give chemo in cycles.
+Each cycle includes the period of treatment followed by a rest period to give you time to recover from the effects of the drugs.
 Cycles are most often 3 or 4 weeks long, and initial treatment is typically 4 to 6 cycles.
 The schedule varies depending on the drugs used.
 For example, some drugs are given only on the first day of the chemo cycle.
 Others are given for a few days in a row, or once a week.
 Then, at the end of the cycle, the chemo schedule repeats to start the next cycle.

 For advanced cancers, the initial chemo combination is often given for 4 to 6 cycles, sometimes in combination with an immunotherapy drug.
 Beyond this, doctors might also recommend extending treatment with a single immunotherapy drug, for people who have had a good response to their initial chemotherapy or have had no worsening of their cancer.